-US Senate blocks controversial Washington DC crime bill
+US Senate Democrats side with Republicans to block Washington DC crime bill

 It overturns the DC Revised Criminal Code Act of 2022, which was passed by the Democratic-controlled city council and lowers penalties for some crimes.

-It marks the fourth time in history that Congress has overturned a law in the city of 700,000 residents.
+It marks only the fourth time in history that Congress has overturned a law of the nation's capital city.

 Wednesday's Senate measure passed in the Republican-controlled House of Representatives last week with support from 31 Democrats.